jreisinger/docs/blog/2022-10-22-cheap-complexity.md

 It's because complexity is cheap.
 For most of human history, a more complex device was more expensive to build than a simpler device.
 This is not the case in modern computing.
 It is often more cost-effective to take a very complicated device, and make it simulate simplicity, than to make a simpler one.
 The same is true of sofware.

-Suppose you need a machine that does something.
+Suppose you need a machine that does something not that complex, like a fridge.
 Complex general-purpose CPUs are cheap because of economies of scale and Moore's law (ARM Cortex-M0 CPUs cost pennies).
 Software specializes a CPU that could do anything (universal computation) to become a device that does something.

 Similarly a (huge and complex) general-purpose operating system is free, but a simpler, custom-designed, perhaps more secure OS would be very expensive to build.